PavelShpagin/kernel-svm-amazon/README.md

 *   Compile the source files.
 *   Run the sequential version for different data sizes.
 *   Run the MPI version for different data sizes and process counts.
+    > [!NOTE]
-    *   **Note:** The OpenMP execution section is currently commented out in `run.sh`.
+    > The OpenMP execution section is currently commented out in `run.sh`.
 You can uncomment it to run those tests as well.

 ## Output

 Timing results and any other output from the programs will be saved in files within the respective `result_seq/`, `result_openmp/`, and `result_mpi/` directories.
 The filenames typically indicate the parameters used for the run (e.g., number of rows, threads, processes).